Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Indemnity Provisions

 What if there is a pending lawsuit filed by a tenant on the property?
 Or an Airbnb guest who simply will not leave?
 Or some sort of environmental issue?
 An indemnity clause can be drafted to clearly delineate the liability of both buyer and seller going forward from the date of closing.
-In such cases, ambiguity about who is liable for what (and when that liability starts and ends) is completely unacceptable.
+In such cases, ambiguity about who is liable for what (and when that liability starts and ends) is unacceptable.

 Exclusion of Electronic Communications

-The principal statute affecting electronic communications is the Uniform Electronic Transactions Act (UETA) which clearly states that a contract may be valid and enforceable even though it is in electronic form.
+The Uniform Electronic Transactions Act (UETA) clearly states that a contract may be valid and enforceable even though it is only in electronic form.
+Thus a sequence of emails may be taken together to form a contract.
+Dittman v.
+Cerone, No. 13—11—00196—CV, Court of Appeals of Texas, Corpus Christi—Edinburg, March 7, 2013.

-Electronic signatures are a related issue.
-Is a sender’s name in the from line of an email the same as a signature?
-Can a person’s standardized signature block at the end of an email have the same effect as a custom signature on a written contract?
-Yes to both questions according to the 1st Court of Appeals in Houston: “A signature block from an email performs the same authenticity function as a ‘from’ field.
+What about electronic signatures?
+“A signature block from an email performs the same authenticity function as a ‘from’ field.
 Accordingly, it can satisfy the requirement of a signature under the UETA” as well as the Statute of Frauds.
 Khoury v.
 Prentis Tomlinson Jr., No. 01-16-00006-CV (Tex.App.—Houston [1st Dist.]
 March 30, 2017).

-The parties may send emails, texts, and meet in person.
-All of this warrants a significant level of caution.
 A special provision excluding emails and texts can be a good idea for both buyer and seller.
-The final agreement of the parties should be contained in a single written contract and its associated addenda.
 All electronic communications leading up to execution of the contract should be expressly excluded (along with oral statements, of course).

 A Note on Executory Contracts